Podia and Thinkific are among the most popular online course platforms for beginners.

 Podia Pricing and Free Trial

-Podia offers two different subscription plans priced for businesses of different sizes as well as a free plan (although there is an 8% transaction fee).
-If you sign-up to be billed annually, you save 17%.
+Podia offers two different subscription plans priced for businesses of different sizes.
+There’s no free plan, but you can sign up for a free 30-day trial.
+If you pay annually, you save 17%.

 Here’s what Podia plans offer.